akomakom/arduino-throttle-smoother/README.md

 This project is suitable for electric vehicles with a non-programmable controller.
 The arduino is inserted between a 3-wire throttle and the controller.

-* Provides smoothing for jittery throttle response by slowing down changes in output, slightly
+* Provides smoothing for aggressive throttle response by slowing down changes in output (wheelie/jerk control)
-* Reduces deadband by mapping input to output values as per configuration
+* Reduces throttle dead-band by mapping input to output values as per configuration
-* Optionally provides an adjustable speed limit
+* Optionally provides an adjustable speed limit (hardcoded or potentiometer/switch)

 ### Wiring and Implementation